surifirstpin/biplus_documentation/docs/Views.md

 ## Drill-down features

 **Drill_down_fields** parameter is used to explore the data within the field. it should be enabled in model for a particular field.
- **Show_drill_down_measure** parameter is used to carryout the measure data in the current level to the immediete drill level.he parameter.
+ **Show_drill_down_measure** parameter is used to carryout the measure data in the current level to the immediate drill level.

 **Drill has different actions for dimensions and measures:**